spglib/spglib/doc/dataset.rst

 gives a list of atomic indices in the primitive cell of the input crystal structure, where the same number presents the same atom in the primitive cell.
-By collective the atoms having the same number, a set of relative lattice points in the the input crystal structure is obtained.
+By collective the atoms having the same number, a set of relative lattice points in the input crystal structure is obtained.